hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 It is **heavily** recommended you use **what the distro packages for you**, and **not** compiling manually or using `-git` packages.
-Hyprland's ecosystem and dependencies change often, and compiling manually will only potentially expose you to outdated, or incompatible versions of these dependencies.
+Hyprland's ecosystem and dependencies are vast and intertwined, and compiling manually will only potentially expose you to outdated, or incompatible versions of these dependencies.

 If you get `.so` file mismatch / missing errors, it's _entirely your fault_ for doing this!